dedbox/racket-algebraic/README.md

 happen to like building interpreters with.
 On the other hand, Redex does a lot of things Algebraic Racket doesn't, like typesetting and automated testing.

+## Racket Version Restriction

+Algebraic Racket is currently implemented with features only available in Racket 7.0 or above: `~?` and `~@`.
+This restriction may be dropped in a future release if there is sufficient demand for compatibility with older versions of Racket.

 ## Contrbuting